SydneyTestersBootcamp/sydneyTestersBootcamp/03_ContinuousIntegration/README.md

 ####Session 3: Continuous Integration with Jenkins

 The aim of this session is to set up a CI Server & agent (Jenkins) to start a build and run tests everytime a developer checks in code.

+This workshop follows on from last week's session about provisioning environments.
+We'll use some of what you learned there to build the CI server and agent VMs.

 Contents:
 - What is CI and why is it needed?